 Types of help for new full-time undergraduate higher education students include:

-Tuition Fee Loans to cover the full cost of tuition fees
+Tuition Fee Loans to cover the full cost of tuition fees, and also:

 - Maintenance Loans to cover living costs

 - Grants to cover living costs

 - Students can also get extra support if they have children or adult dependants, a disability or a specific learning difficulty